Additive and geometric transversality of fractal sets in the integers: Introduction

 \begin{theorem}[{\cite[Corollary 1.2]{lindenstrauss_meiri_peres_1999}}] Let $(X_i)_{i =1}^\infty$ be a sequence of $\times r$-invariant subsets of $[0,1]$.
 If $\sum_{i=1}^\infty \dimdh X_i / \allowbreak | \log \dimdh X_i |$ diverges, then

 \end{theorem}

-This theorem demonstrates that the multiplicative structure captured by multiplicative invariance sits transversely to the additive structure captured by additive closure: because the sumset $X_1 + \cdots + X_n$ fills out the entire space (with respect to the Hausdorff dimension), the sets $X_i$ are not contained in an additively closed set of dimension less than 1.
-A stronger conclusion is reached under the assumption of multiplicative independence of the bases with respect to which $X_1$ and $X_2$ are structured: \cref{thm_HS_localentropy} gives that relatively few of the sums $x_1 + x_2$, with $x_i \in X_i$, coincide.
+This theorem demonstrates that the structure captured by multiplicative invariance sits transversely to the additive structure captured by additive closure: because the sumset $X_1 + \cdots + X_n$ fills out the entire space (with respect to the Hausdorff dimension), the sets $X_i$ are not contained in an additively closed set of dimension less than 1.
+Dimension growth of iterated sumsets under weaker regularity conditions was studied recently in \cite{fraser_howroyd_yu_2019}.\\

-While there is a strong historical precedent for the study of $\times r$-invariant subsets of the unit interval, less seems to be known in the integer and $r$-adic settings, despite the fact that many of the same objects and questions can be naturally formulated there.
-Furstenberg \cite{furstenbergtransversality}, assuming a positive answer to one of his yet-unresolved transversality conjectures in the reals, drew a connection between the real regime and the integers by showing that given any finite collection of finite strings from the symbols $\{0, \ldots, 9\}$, the number $2^n$, written in decimal, contains all of those strings provided that $n$ is sufficiently large.
-In the same work, he also proved an analogue of \cref{thm_furstenberg} in the $rs$-adics showing that no non-trivial set is structured with respect to multiplicatively independent bases.
+While there is a strong historical precedent for the study of $\times r$-invariant subsets of the unit interval, less seems to be known in the integer and $p$-adic settings, despite the fact that many of the same objects and questions can be naturally formulated there.

-Integer restricted digit Cantor sets, to which we now turn our focus, are sets of integers which exhibit a special case of the structure we consider in this paper and which have received some attention in the literature.
-An \define{integer base-$r$ restricted digit Cantor set} is a set of non-negative integers whose base-$r$ expansion includes only digits from a fixed set $\mathcal{D}\subseteq \{0,1,\ldots, r-1\}$, i.e.,

-Given the direct analogy between these sets and their real counterparts, integer restricted digit Cantor sets are natural first candidates for analogues of the transversality results mentioned above.
-While a number of arithmetic properties of restricted digit Cantor sets in the positive integers are well studied -- divisibility \cite{banksshparlinski}, distribution in arithmetic progressions \cite{erdos_mauduit_sarkozy_restricted_digit_cantor_sets, konyagin}, number of prime factors \cite{KMS}, character sums \cite{BCS} -- much less appears to be known about the relationship between integer restricted digit Cantor sets with respect to different bases.

-An unresolved conjecture of Erd\H{o}s \cite{erdosmathmag} posits that for all but finitely many positive integers $n$, the number $2^n$ requires the digit 1 in order to be expressed in base 3; see \cite{dupuy_weirich_2016,lagariasternarypowersoftwo} for some recent progress.
-In the same vein, it is a folklore conjecture in number theory \cite{oeisA146025} that $\{0, 1, 82000\}$ is equal to the set $A$ of non-negative integers that can be written in bases 2, 3, 4, and 5 using only the digits 0 and 1; Burrell and Yu \cite{burrell_yu_digit} proved that for all $\eps > 0$, $\big| A \cap [0,N] \big| \leq C_\eps N^{\eps}$ (that is, the set has zero upper mass dimension, as defined in the next section).
-These statements are all profitably understood in terms of intersections of restricted digit Cantor sets; as such, they strongly resemble the intersection transversality conjectures of Furstenberg in \cite{furstenbergtransversality}.
-The recent resolution of Furstenberg's intersection conjecture in the reals by Shmerkin \cite{shmerkin} and Wu \cite{wu} perhaps lends some evidence in favor of analogous intersection transversality statements in other regimes.